LucasAntognoni/PSRS_Algorithm/README.md

-# Parallel Sorting by Regular Sapling
+# Parallel Sorting by Regular Sampling